claudio1975/Medium-blog/Summarization_tutorial/README.md

-without titles and subtitles and without important note paragraph sample_doc = """
+-without titles and subtitles and without important note paragraph sample_doc = """
 You must report to Us immediately any accident, injury, loss or damage which